geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 It enables a lot of simplification in the grouper, I think.
 It was really hard to, like, you would basically get infinite loops whenever you would try to do any sort of grouping algorithm.
 I'm glad that's merged.
-It fixed a bunch of the fragility issues you saw last week with the...
+It fixed a bunch of the fragility issues you saw last week with the..
 Good question.

 ##### **Geohot** [[00:07:04](https://www.youtube.com/watch?v=bktO9YRV8pc&t=424)]
 What does gbarrier do?
 I think I misled.
-So...
+So..

 ##### **Qazalin** [[00:07:11](https://www.youtube.com/watch?v=bktO9YRV8pc&t=431)]
 The barrier is basically a global memory barrier between two UOPs.